 When you are injured due to the negligence of the city of New York or a city employee, you have a right to pursue a claim against the city for damages.
-However, when filing a claim against the City of New York (or another municipality within the state), there are a number of rules that you must adhere to, including specific time limits for bringing forth your claim.
+However, when filing a claim against the City of New York (or another municipality within the state), there are a number of rules that you must adhere to, including specific time limits for bringing forth your claim, known as the Statue of Limitations.

 Notice of Claim within 90 Days